-Depreciation on assets is calculated using the straight-line method to allocate their cost to their residual values on a systematic basis over their estimated useful lives.
-Depreciation begins when an asset is available for use and ceases at the earlier of the date that the asset is derecognised or classified as held for sale in accordance with IFRS 5 Non-Current Assets Held for Sale and Discontinued operations.
+Depreciation on property and equipment is calculated to write off the cost of items of property and equipment less their estimated residual values using the straight-line method over their estimated useful lives, and is generally recognised in profit or loss.
+Depreciation begins when an asset is available for use and ceases at the earlier of the date that the asset is de-recognised or classified as held for sale in accordance with IFRS 5 Non-Current Assets Held for Sale and Discontinued operations.

-The estimated useful lives by asset class are as follows:
+The estimated useful lives for the current and comparative periods are as follows:

-Computer equipment
+Computer equipment : 4 years

-Furniture and fittings
+Furniture and fittings : 5 years

-Office equipment

-Motor vehicles

-4 years

-5 years

-5 years
+Office equipment : 5 years

-6 years
+Motor vehicles 6 years